AllenDowney/ThinkDataStructures/day02/README.md

 ## Make your ArrayList generic

-Now that you've made the SLL generic, you can go back and make your ArrayList generic.
+Now that you've made the DLL generic, you can go back and make your ArrayList generic.
 This will give you further practice and you will come out with a much stronger grasp on working with generics in Java.
 Data structures you implement from now on will be generic.

-## DLL

-Update your `LinkedList` so that it is a doubly-linked-list.